New York’s “Eataly,” Is Little Italy Under A Roof

 Photo: Brian Kachejian 2018

-One of our favorite counters at New York’s Eatlay was La Focaccia.
-One smell of the baked breads and you will not be able to resist trying one of the flat breads or pieces or focaccia.
+One of our favorite counters at New York’s Eataly was La Focaccia.
+One smell of the baked breads and you will not be able to resist trying one of the flatbreads or pieces of focaccia.

 Photo: Brian Kachejian © 2018

-If you love fresh beef, pork or chicken, Eatlay has a wonderful supply of choice cuts at the Macelleria counter.
-The sale of these meats defined that many of the customers shopping at Eataly were local residents doing food shopping.
+If you love fresh beef, pork, or chicken, Eataly has a wonderful supply of choice cuts at the Macelleria counter.
+The sale of these meats showed that many customers at Eataly were local residents doing their grocery shopping.

 There is nothing like buying fresh fish with a view of the Mediterranean in the background, even if it is only a picture.
 This seafood looked pretty fresh.
-It is also the seafood that is served in Eatlay’s market restaurants.
+It is also the seafood served in Eataly’s market restaurants.

-If your not a local resident and want to bring home some canned or bottled items that feature Italian delicacies, Eataly features an abundance of grocery items for local residents and tourists.
+If you’re not a local resident and want to bring home canned or bottled items featuring Italian delicacies, Eataly offers an abundance of grocery items for both locals and tourists.

 Photo: Brian Kachejian © 2018